 Specialist palliative care

 Specialist palliative care professionals comprise medical, nursing and allied health care professionals, who have recognised qualifications or accreditation in palliative care and whose substantive work is with specialist, interdisciplinary palliative care services.
-Palliative care professionals have specialist knowledge, skills and expertise in care of people living with a life threatening illness, and their families and carers, who have health care needs which require complex care, including management of symptoms, loss, grief and bereavement.
+Palliative care professionals have specialist knowledge, skills and expertise in care of people living with a life limiting illness, and their families and carers, who have health care needs which require complex care, including management of symptoms, loss, grief and bereavement.

 Complex care may be required at any stage of patients’ illness, or phase of care, i.e. stable, unstable, deteriorating, terminal or bereaved.
 Specialist palliative care is provided as coordinated care through direct care, shared care or consultation and advice, which may be on-going or episodic.